Extinct in the wild

-A species that is extinct in the wild (EW) is one that has been categorized by the International Union for Conservation of Nature as known only by living members kept in captivity or as a naturalized population outside its historic range due to massive habitat loss.
+A species that is extinct in the wild (EW) is one that has been categorized by the International Union for Conservation of Nature as only consisting of living members kept in captivity or as a naturalized population outside its historic range.
+Classification requires exhaustive surveys conducted within the species' known habitat with consideration given to seasonality, time of day, and life cycle.
+Once a species is classified as EW, the only way for it to be downgraded is through reintroduction.

+Not all EW species are rare.
+An example is the Brugmansia genus, where all seven species are widely cultivated, but none are found in the wild.

 Examples

-Examples of species and subspecies that are extinct in the wild include:
+Examples of species and subspecies that are extinct in the wild include (in alphabetical order):